bonfire-networks/bonfire-app/docs/HACKING.md

 - `./forks/` is used to hack on local copies of dependencies.
 You can clone a dependency from its git repo (like a bonfire extension) and use the local version during development, eg: `make dep.clone.local dep=bonfire_me repo=https://github.com/bonfire-networks/bonfire_me`

-- You can migrate the DB when the app is running (useful in a release): `Bonfire.Repo.ReleaseTasks.migrate`
+- You can migrate the DB when the app is running (useful in a release): `EctoSparkles.ReleaseTasks.migrate`

 ### Usage under Windows (MSYS or CYGWIN)